paper bales of recycled fiber

 2 1/2 day course | Time: 8 a.m.–5 p.m.

-WMU Paper Pilot Plant will hold their next WMU Fiber Recycling Course on June 4–6, 2024.
-Numerous networking opportunities and a broad spectrum of attendees and contacts make this a great course for veterans of the industry looking to broaden their knowledge or those new to the industry who want to see the entire process of fiber recycling.
-From brand perspectives, sustainability drivers, recyclable certifications, and legislation, to the collection, MRF sorting, reprocessing, and papermaking; this course covers a full view of the circular economy of fiber recycling.
-Please join us!
+WMU Paper Pilot Plant held another successful WMU Fiber Recycling Course on June 4–6, 2024.
+There were numerous networking opportunities and a broad spectrum of attendees and contacts—making it great for both the veterans of the industry and those new to the industry wanting to see the entire process of fiber recycling.
+From brand perspectives, sustainability drivers, recyclable certifications, and legislation to the collection, MRF sorting, reprocessing, and papermaking, this course delivered a full view of the circular economy of fiber recycling.
+Please join us for this excellent course in 2025.

 Learning objectives